CirrusResearch/MyCirrus/Webhooks/README.md

 # Webhook Notifications

-Optimus Cloud can send notifications from instruments to many destinations including services that support Webhooks.
+MyCirrus can send notifications from instruments to many destinations including services that support Webhooks.

 ## Supported Formats

-* Slack
+- Slack
-* Microsoft Teams
+- Microsoft Teams
-* Discord
+- Discord
-* Custom
+- Custom

 If you would like us to add support for another service please post an issue here or contact support via email.